About This Chapter

 6. United States Involvement in the Korean War: Causes and Effects

 This lesson reviews the passage and consequences of the Indian Civil Rights Act of 1968.
-This act guaranteed Native Americans equal protections under the Bill of Rights; however, it also created conflict between Native American sovereignty and United States rule of law.
+This act guaranteed Native American people equal protections under the Bill of Rights; however, it also created conflict between Native American sovereignty and United States rule of law.

 Earning College Credit